MISP/misp-website/content/blog/SkillAegis-v1.0.0.md

 The SkillAegis Dashboard application enables the execution of training sessions and provides real-time visualization of participant progress.

 Upon selecting a scenario to run, the application begins tracking and monitoring the progress of all participants.
-The interface displays the completion status for each inject, shows participant activity through a heatmap, and provides live logs of user actions within the training environment.
+The interface displays the completion status for each inject, whilst also showing participant activity via a heatmap.
+It also provides live logs of user actions within the training environment.

 {{<video src="/img/blog/SkillAegis/SkillAegis-Dashboard-recording.mp4" title="SkillAegis Dashboard demo" >}}

-Additionally, the selected exercise can be displayed in fullscreen mode, making it suitable for presentation on a classroom screen.
+Additionally, the selected exercise can be displayed in fullscreen mode, making it suitable for presentations on a classroom screen.

 ![SkillAegis Dashboard Fullscreen exercise](/img/blog/SkillAegis/SkillAegis-Dashboard_fullscreen.png)